artclarke/humble-video/README.md

 Mac OS X is the preferred environment for building Humble Video because it allows you to build all supported environments (Mac, Linux and Darwin) if you install Docker.

-Oracle's
+You must install Docker on your mac.

+You must install the JDK on your mac.
+Any JDK should work, but we require 1.6 support to build this library.

-You must install the JDK on your mac, and also Apple's xCode developer tools.
+You must install Apple's xCode developer tools.

+You should install homebrea.

 The 'brew' utility is your on Mac OS X friend.
 Use it often.
-You can install yasm using that.

     brew install pkg-config
     brew install yasm
     brew install nasm
     brew install valgrind

+If you're going to be building a lot, I recommend installing ccache

+    brew install ccache

+This can speed up native code compilation significantly if you install it to front-end all compiler calls.

 To install the Humble-Swig version of Swig:
 ```bash